Opetushallitus/oti/README.md

 Commits pushed to master and develop branches will cause a build to happen in [Bamboo](https://bamboo.oph.ware.fi/browse/OTI-OB).
 A successful build can be deployed to the different environments via the Bamboo GUI.

+### Health check

+OTI provides two URLs for checking the application status.
+The path /oti/version will show the build number and the git commit revision of the running application.
+The path /oti/health will check that the database connection is working, and if so, respond with OK.

 ## License